jdashton/best_in_place/README.md

 - Autogrowing textarea
 - Helper for generating the best_in_place field only if a condition is satisfied
 - Provided test helpers to be used in your integration specs
 - Custom display methods using a method from your model or an existing rails view helper
+- Input field masking compatible with maskedInput
+- Checkbox can display an actual HTML checkbox

 ##Usage of Rails 3 Gem